bentilley/neuron-plug/README.md

 2. Catch2 tests - written using the catch2 library to test algorithmic code
    that does not depend on the JUCE library (i.e. the well models).

-To run the JUCE test...
-TODO.
+To run the JUCE tests run `make jucetest`.

 To run the Catch tests run `make test`.

+### Test Entry Points

+There are two sets of test entry points - one for the JUCE tests and one for the catch tests.

+- `Source/test-main.cpp` for the JUCE tests, and;
+- `tests/main.test.cpp` for the catch tests.